 Once you’re logged into Cradl AI, create your first AI model with just a few clicks by cloning the invoice model.

 Customise the model to suit your needs by adding or removing fields based on the data you want to extract from your invoices.
-Save your model, and that's all you need to do to create an AI model that understands your invoices.
+That's all it takes to create an AI model that understands your invoices!

 Got tabular data or line items in your invoices that you also want to extract?
 No problem - just use the Line Items field.
 For more information on that, this article goes into detail about data extraction from tables.